rstelzleni/USD/README.md

 ##### Windows:

+On Windows, it is possible to compile for either x64, or ARM64.
+**Note**: ARM64EC is not compatible at this time.
+**Note 2**: usdview is not supported on ARM64 at present, due to lack of PySide

-Launch the "x64 Native Tools Command Prompt" for your version of Visual Studio and run the script in the opened shell.
-Make sure to use the 64-bit (x64) command prompt and not the 32-bit (x86) command prompt.
+Launch the "x64 Native Tools Command Prompt" (or "ARM64 Native Tools Command Prompt" where appropriate) for your version of Visual Studio, and run the script in the opened shell.
+Make sure to use the appropriate version of the command prompt (e.g. on x64, use the x64 version, not the x86 version).

 See https://docs.microsoft.com/en-us/cpp/build/how-to-enable-a-64-bit-visual-cpp-toolset-on-the-command-line for more details.